Siargao beaches are arguably some of the best beaches in the Philippines!

 WHAT TO EXPECT AT MAGPUPUNGKO BEACH

-Magpupungko Beach and rockpools are tidal, meaning that they are only accessible on low tide when they are exposed.
-If you arrive at Magpupungko Siargao during high tide you will not be able to see or even be permitted access to the natural pools for safety reasons.
+Magpupungko Beach and rockpools are tidal, meaning that they are only accessible at low tide when they are exposed.
+If you arrive at Magpupungko during high tide you will not be able to see or even be permitted access to the natural pools for safety reasons.

 To check the Magpupungko tide times in advance, Click Here.

-My friends and I spent a couple of hours at Magpupungko Beach and we enjoyed some cliff jumping, swimming through small caves and exploring the surrounding rocky coastline.
+My friends and I spent a couple of hours here and we enjoyed some cliff jumping, swimming through small caves, and exploring the surrounding rocky coastline.

-Note: If you are planning to do some cliff jumping at Magpupungko take a pair of reef shoes or old shoes to climb up on to the rock formations as they are very sharp and jagged.
-The water in the Magpupungko Rockpool is up to three meters deep so you won’t have to worry about hitting the bottom when rock jumping.
+Note: If you are planning to do some cliff jumping at Magpupungko take a pair of reef shoes or old shoes to climb up onto the rock formations as they are very sharp and jagged.
+The water in the rockpool is up to three meters deep so you won’t have to worry about hitting bottom when rock jumping.

-Doot Beach is one of my favorite chill spots on the island and a must-see on your list of Siargao Beaches to visit.
+Doot Beach is one of my favorite chill spots on the island and a must-see during your visit to Siargao.

-Doot Beach Siargao is 10-minutes drive south-east of General Luna.
-Follow the coastal road right to the end and this is where this beautiful Siargao beach can be found.
+This Siargao beach is a 10-minute drive southeast of General Luna.
+Follow the coastal road right to the end and this is where you’ll find the beautiful Doot Beach.

 We visited Doot Beach with a local Filipino who knew the property owner and said it was completely fine to access Doot Beach as long as we took only photos and left only footprints.

-When we visited Doot Beach Siargao there happened to be a local Filipino man taking a dip in the ocean next to his boat.
+When we visited, there happened to be a local Filipino man taking a dip in the ocean next to his boat.
 We asked him if he would kindly take us over to the small canals between the mangroves and he happily did so.
 For a 30-minute boat ride, he only asked for 150 pesos.

-Doot Beach Siargao is best visited on high-tide and it’s also one of the best Siargao Beaches to perch up and watch the sunset.
+Doot Beach is best visited at high tide and it’s also one of the best places to perch up in the afternoon to catch the sunset.

-Kawhagan Island Sandbar is yet another epic Siargao Beach that’s not to be missed!
+Kawhagan Island Sandbar is yet another epic beach that’s not to be missed!
 Located off the west coast of Siargao Island, the only way to get to Kawhagan Sandbar is by boat.

 HOW TO GET TO KAWHAGAN ISLAND

-To reach Kawhagan Island, you’ll have to book a tour which is a full day of island hopping to Sugba Lagoon, Kawhagan Island and Pamomoan Island.
-This epic tour also includes lunch and you’ll get all of this for less than $20 USD.
+To reach Kawhagan Island, you’ll have to book a full day of island hopping tour to Sugba Lagoon, Kawhagan Island, and Pamomoan Island.
+This epic tour also includes lunch!

 WHAT TO EXPECT AT KAWHAGAN SANDBAR